 2.2.1 Translation

 As the customers of the appartements can (and have been) writing reviews in more than 150 different languages, I had to start out by translating them to a single language.
-For this purpose, I used the src/review_process_utils/review_translor.py script that utilizes the googleTrans package to translate all reviews (if possible) to english.
+For this purpose, I used the src/review_process_utils/review_translor.py script that utilizes the googleTrans package to translate all reviews (if possible) to English.

 2.2.2 Sentiment Analysis

-In addition, for effective review analysis, a sentiment analysis utilizing DistilRoBERTa has been implemented to categorize the reviews along Paul Ekman's 6 basic dimensions + one neural dimension in case no particular emotion has been detected.
+In addition, for effective review analysis, a sentiment analysis utilizing DistilRoBERTa has been implemented to categorize the reviews along Paul Ekman's 6 basic dimensions + one neutral dimension in case no particular emotion has been detected.
 The corresponding script can be found in src/Review_Handler.py

 2.2.3 Results